robfletcher/grails-gson/readme.md

 ### Example

-To register support serilizing and deserializing `org.joda.time.LocalDate` properties you would define a [`TypeAdapter`][4] implementation:
+To register support for serializing and deserializing `org.joda.time.LocalDate` properties you would define a [`TypeAdapter`][4] implementation:

 ``` groovy